pierrick-libert/py-csv-sql-parser/README.md

-# Clover Health Assignment Libert Pierrick
+# Python CSV to SQL parser

 Requires Python 3.9+ and PostgreSQL 14+